keptn/lifecycle-toolkit/docs-new/docs/components/lifecycle-operator/deployment-flow.md

 ```

 > **Note**
-This will display only Kubernetes events, not Cloud Events.
+This only displays Kubernetes events, not Cloud Events.

 ### Pre-deployment phase